-The discipline of History is dedicated to the understanding and imaginative reconstruction of past human activities, institutions, ideas, and aspirations in light of current knowledge, concerns, and hopes for the future.
-A knowledge of history is desirable for both its intrinsic worth and its illumination of the present problems and future prospects of particular societies and humankind in general.
-By its methodology and values, History belongs to both the Humanities and the Social Sciences.
+History is dedicated to the understanding and imaginative reconstruction of past human activities, institutions, ideas, and aspirations in light of current knowledge, concerns, and hopes for the future.

-With Benjamin Franklin, the history faculty believe that the study of history is central to acquiring a liberal education.
+The history faculty at Rollins College believe that the study of history is central to acquiring a liberal education.
 First, it provides an introduction to all other liberal arts subjects.
-"If History be made a constant part of [a student's] reading," wrote Franklin, "may not almost all kinds of useful knowledge by that way introduced to advantage and with pleasure to the student?"
 Second, by illuminating our past, the study of history provides us with a sense of continuity and moral purpose.
 When we come to understand that those of the past have prepared the way for our present, we begin to appreciate the responsibility we have for the generations that come after.

 Students who graduate with a major in history have entered a variety of occupations.
 Teaching remains the most obvious career choice.
 Graduates intending to teach either acquire a Ph.D. and become professional historians, teaching at a college or university, or obtain certification and teach at the secondary level.
 Other options within the history profession include working with historical museums, state or local historical societies, archives or historical libraries, and historical preservation organizations or governmental agencies.